 There’s a study about this, although it was conducted on scalp-hair.

 “Microneedling works by stimulation of stem cells and inducing activation of growth factors.” – INT J TRICHOLOGY.
 2013

 Let’s say that you’ve fixed your diet & micronutrient intake to stimulate natural testosterone and DHT production.

-And you’ve started microneedling + using minoxidil to promote blood flow and stimulate the facial hair follicles for growth.
+You’ve also started micro needling + using minoxidil to promote blood flow and stimulate the facial hair follicles for growth.